How to find and book the world’s best first class award flights

 How to book Emirates first class

-If you’re flying entirely on Emirates, booking directly with Emirates miles may be your best option, but it’s worth checking prices with Qantas and Air Canada too, to see which is cheapest.
+If you’re flying entirely on Emirates, booking directly with Emirates miles may be your best option, but it’s worth checking prices with Qantas as well, to see which is cheapest.
+Here are some example award prices:

 Emirates award price: Use the Emirates Miles Calculator to find the price they’ll charge in miles.
-For example, one-way from Washington DC to Dubai currently costs 163,500 miles.
+For example, one-way from the US east coast to Dubai currently costs 163,500 miles.
+One-way from the US west coast to Dubai costs 186,000 miles.
 You’ll also be on the hook for some amount of fuel surcharge fees which change fairly often.

 Here are the relevant point transfer options: